biya-coin/biyaliquid-docs/.gitbook/glossary.md

 ---
 description: >-
-  Pocket size cheat sheet for Biyaliquid.
-Use this glossary to learn about terms specific to Biyaliquid.
+  Pocket size cheat sheet for Biyachain.
+Use this glossary to learn about terms specific to Biyachain.
 ---

 # Glossary